MicrosoftDocs/dataexplorer-docs/data-explorer/high-concurrency.md

 Use the following table schema design suggestions to minimize the CPU resources used:

 * Match the column data type optimally to the actual data stored in these columns.
 For example, don't store datetime values in a string column.
-* Avoid large sparse table with many columns and use of dynamic columns to store sparse properties.
+* Avoid large sparse table with many columns and use dynamic columns to store sparse properties.
 * Store frequently used properties in their own column with a non-dynamic datatype.
 * Denormalize data to avoid joins that demand relatively large CPU resources.